OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/internships/guides/interns/index.md

 template: single-sidebar.html
 ---

-# Open Science Labs Intern/Apprentice Guide
+# Open Science Labs Interns Guide

-Welcome to the Open Science Labs Internship/Apprenticeship Program Guide.
+Welcome to the Open Science Labs Internship Program Guide.
 This comprehensive document is your gateway to engaging with a network of professionals and peers dedicated to the advancement of open science and open source.
 Whether you're considering applying to our program or you've already been accepted, this guide is designed to facilitate a smooth transition into our collaborative environment.
-You'll find detailed instructions on how to apply, connect with mentoring organizations, and make the most of your internship once you're on board.
+You'll find detailed instructions on how to apply, connect with sub-organizations, and make the most of your internship once you're on board.
 It's more than just an internship—it's a chance to contribute to a global movement and develop skills that will serve you throughout your career.
 Let's embark on this exciting journey together.

 ## Part I: Prospective Candidates